For over two decades now, I have been preoccupied with Psychology, Neurobiology, Creativity And the connection between the mind, body, and spirit.

 And a disclaimer of sorts to end with…

-In many ways the work of becoming whole is never done, but what I can promise you is to give you plenty of tools and exercises that are grounded in research and practice to excavate deeper, deliver new understanding and inspire action.
+In many ways the work of becoming whole is never done, but what I can promise you is to give you plenty of tools, meditations and exercises that are well grounded in theory and research.

 I also commit to being your companion … as the archetype suggests, the one who breaks bread with you … to hold space as you progress through your journey.